 5003 DIAMETER_AUTHORIZATION_REJECTED

 The OCF denies the service request in order to terminate the service for which credit is requested.
-For example this error code is used to inform IP CAN bearer has to be terminated in the CCR message or to inform blacklist the rating group in the Multiple-Service-Credit-Control AVP.
+For example this error code is used to inform IP CAN bearer has to be terminated in the CCR message or to inform blocklist the rating group in the Multiple-Service-Credit-Control AVP.

 5030 DIAMETER_USER_UNKNOWN